Dsboos/Primitive-CAD-Program/README.md

-# Primitive-CAD-program
+# Primitive CAD (PCAD)

-A primitive and simple CAD program I created that renders 2D lines and shapes onto the console using nothing but standard libraries.
+A primitive and simple CAD program I created that draws and renders 2D shapes and lines onto the console using nothing but standard libraries.

 # How to Use

+There's two ways to using this program.

+####

-There are prebuilt classes for all basic geometries you may wish to plot.
+First method is the original way of creating and plotting objects to the Viewport by intializing and calling prebuilt classes in the main function.There are prebuilt classes for all basic geometries you may wish to plot.

-However you need to setup the viewport first with parameters such as the screen resolution.
+####

+Second method is with the recently imlpemented Control Interface feature, where Shapes may be created, plotted and manipulated by commands through the terminal.

+# [Method 1] Using Object classes:

 ## Viewport Initialization